gcgarrett/6502/rand/README.md

 # rand
 Implements a pseudo-random number generator for the [6502 machine from Ben Eater](https://eater.net/6502).
 Pushing the [button](https://youtu.be/oOYA-jsWTmc?si=c8B5LPQbzB7_M48G) will generate a new 16-bit integer value.
 The generator is a [linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) implemented using shifts and XOR operations.
 The seed value is 1729.
-The integer value is display in decimal format on the display.
+The random value is displayed in decimal format on the display.

 To compile the code I used VASM with the following flags:
 ```